Our blogs

 Maths

-This week we have been working hard on our Place Value topic.
-We have revised how to round whole and decimal numbers and we have also learned how to compare and order negative numbers.
+This week, we have been learning all about fractions.
+We have revised how to add and subtract fractions and mixed numbers and we have also learned how to multiply two fractions together and divide a fraction by an integer.

 RE